• Academic Dishonesty

 Students may write a letter of appeal to the Dean of Graduate and Professional Studies.
 Guidelines and deadlines for an appeal are included in the letter of suspension.
 The Dean consults with the Vice President for Academic Affairs.
 The decision of the Vice President for Academic Affairs will be final.

-Conditions for Returning to the College Following Suspension
+Conditions for Returning to the University Following Suspension

 Students should refer to the Readmission Policy under the Graduate Academic Policies.